softwaresaved/build_and_test_examples/c/README.md

 **gcc**:

-To check if it is installed already:
+To check if gcc is installed already:

 ```
 $ gcc -v